MechbioIISc/robust-sunflower-daafc/content/pages/index.md

 sections:
   - type: hero_section
     title: Who are we?
-    subtitle: 'A interdisciplinary research group at BSSE, IISc'
     content: >
       We are a team of multidisciplinary researchers interested in understanding biological systems using tools from applied cell-biology, bioengineering